 Understanding how tenses work

-- Use the first verb in the present form or past form*
+- the first verb in the present form or past form*

-Instead of memorizing usage rules for each of the twelve “tense” structures – which is a lot to remember, we can explore each of these simple ideas and why people choose to use them.
+We can explore each of these simple ideas and look at why people choose to use them.
 We see how these parts are combined, and the meanings that each part adds to our sentences.
 And the best thing is: there are no exceptions!

 * English verbs have no future form.
-Even though will is often used when talking about the future, it is the present form (the past form of will is would).
+Even though will is often used when talking about the future, it is the present form.

 A quick overview